fosskers/aura/book/src/aur.md

 > aura -Ap python-grip | aura -P
 ```

 Okay, no output and no error code, so we should be safe to proceed.
+Normally you
+don't need to do `-P` yourself - the same check happens automatically before
+building packages with `-A`.
+See [PKGBUILD Security Analysis](security.md) for
+more information.

 ### A Normal Install